Meet Khamla: A Don Det Guesthouse Owner on Dolphins, Tubing, and Why Tourists Should Stop Rushing

 Khamla Sengdara has owned a guesthouse on the sunrise side of Don Det for twelve years.
 She built it with her husband — six rooms, a shared balcony facing the Mekong, and a restaurant that serves the best tam mak hoong (papaya salad) on the island.
 Her English is excellent, learned from a decade of explaining things to confused backpackers.

-We talked over Lao coffee — thick, sweet, poured over condensed milk — while fishermen cast nets in the river below.
+Picture the conversation over Lao coffee — thick, sweet, poured over condensed milk — while fishermen cast nets in the river below.

 How did you end up running a guesthouse on Don Det?